kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716225225.png#alt=)

 7.2.
-Inspect the status of the `hpa-example` again, you'll find that its current CPU utilization has slowly dropped to 10% in a few minutes, eventually the HPA has reduced its deployment replicas to 1 (initial value).
-The trend reflected by the monitoring curve can also help us to further understand the working principle of HPA;
+Inspect the status of the `hpa-example` again, you'll find that its current CPU utilization has slowly dropped to 10% in a few minutes.
+Eventually the HPA reduces its deployment replicas to one (initial value).
+The trend reflected by the monitoring curve can also help us to further understand the working principle of HPA.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716230725.png#alt=)

 7.3.
-It enables user to inspect the monitoring graph of Deloyment, see the CPU utilization and Network inbound/outbound trend, they just match with the HPA example.
+Now inspect the monitoring graph of the Deployment and review the CPU utilization and Network inbound/outbound trends.
+We can find the trends match with the HPA example.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716230333.png#alt=)

 ## Modify HPA Settings

-If you need to modify the settings of the HPA, you can click into the deployment, and click **More → Horizontal Pod Autoscaler**.
+If you need to modify the settings of the HPA, you can go into the deployment, and click **More → Horizontal Pod Autoscaler**.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716225918.png#alt=)

 ## Cancel HPA

-Click **···** button on the right and **Cancel** if you don't need HPA within this deployment.
+Click **···** button on the right and **Cancel** if you don't need HPA for this deployment.

 ![](https://pek3b.qingstor.com/kubesphere-docs/png/20190716225953.png#alt=)